garciacarlos78/rest-crm/README.md

 # rest-crm
-Adding REST API to web CRM application
+Create REST API to manage CRM database

-Academic purposes project consisting in adding REST API functionalities to a CRM Spring MVC project.
+Academic purposes project consisting in creating REST API functionalities from a former CRM Spring MVC project.
+The base project consists of a CRM database (MySQL), and implemented DAO and Services to interact with database.
 Base source code: http://www.luv2code.com/spring-crm-rest-demo

 ## Summary
+Added REST API functionalities at the end of the project:
   - Get a list of customers
   - Get a single customer by id
   - Add a new customer